mrocklin/ape/README.md

 APE
 ===

-This is a project to investigate the feasibility of static scheduling of array primitive operations onto heterogeneous hardware.
+This is a project to investigate the feasibility of statically scheduling array primitive operations onto heterogeneous hardware.

 Scheduling is hard.
 It is difficult to

- * predict runtimes and communication times
+ * predict runtimes
- * predict runtimes and communication times on heterogeneous hardware
+ * predict communication times
- * find an optimal schedule once these times have been obtained
+ * support operations on heterogeneous hardware
- * write code to hetergeneous hardware
+ * find an optimal schedule (this is NP-Hard)

 We pose that these problems become managable under a highly reduced and very structured set of allowable operations.
-In particular array operations
+In particular we consider array operations as such a set.
+This is because they

- * Are highly predictable (once problem sizes exceed the cache)
+ * are highly predictable (once problem sizes exceed the cache)
- * Are easy to model
+ * are easy to model
- * Can express many scientific programs with little complexity
+ * can express many scientific programs with little complexity (NP-Hard problems become feasible)
- * Present a uniform interface to heterogeneous hardware
+ * Present a uniform interface to heterogeneous hardware (I.e. we have both a CPU and GPU BLAS)

 Technology
 ==========